feziodoshi/Deep-Convolutional-GAN/README.md

 To run the training code, can simply run the code: first.py

-# Intuitive understanding between these methods
+# Intuitive understanding of GAN

 The model has two parts:
 Generator and Discriminator.